Cardiological Support at Orotta Hospital

 The main aim of our project is to further strengthen our assistance and the continuity of our treatment for patients in Eritrea.

-Most of these patients have congenital and valvular illnesses, mostly rheumatic.
+Most patients have congenital and valvular illnesses, primarily rheumatic.
 These are particularly common in sub-Saharan Africa.

 All our work in Eritrea is made possible by the ‘Emergency initiative to open a cardiac clinic at Orotta Hospital in Eritrea’, funded by the Italian Agency for Development Cooperation (AICS).